 Have questions?
 Feel free to contact us for more personalized assistance!

-This feature is deactivated by default, and activating/unlocking it requires the purchase of a Premium or Professional plan.
+This feature is deactivated by default, and activating/unlocking it requires the purchase of a Security or Complete plan.
 If you ever need to deactivate the feature, you can do so at any time by toggling the Fast, ad-free video hosting setting in the Media section from Jetpack — Settings — Writing in your dashboard.

 |Site Owners / Users